 Design by HIT

-Gerry Bibby's The Drumhead is available for purchase at The Showroom, or can be ordered from Sternberg Press.
+Gerry Bibby's The Drumhead is available for purchase at The Showroom.
+Please contact** Seema Manchanda for sales and information.

 Born in 1977 in Australia, Bibby is an artist living and working in Berlin.
 His recent projects and exhibitions include: Frieze Projects, Frieze London (2013); La Biennale de Lyon (2013); Version Control, Arnolfini, Bristol (2013); and Last Call, Silberkuppe, Berlin (2012).More